legalbox/lb_js_scalableApp/README.txt

-  2011-04-12, v1.6.0, Added has() and is() methods to Sandbox utils API 2011-04-20, v1.6.1, Avoid type coercion in module definition: override 2011-04-22, v1.6.2, Fixed issue in  build process on Windows (Cygwin/MinGW) 2011-XX-XX, v1.7.0, ROADMAP: add support for plugins to extend Sandbox API 2011-XX-XX, v1.8.0, ROADMAP: add animate() method to CSS API of Sandbox 2011-XX-XX, v1.9.0, ROADMAP: add foreach(), map(), reduce() in array API
+  2011-04-12, v1.6.0, Added has() and is() methods to Sandbox utils API 2011-04-20, v1.6.1, Avoid type coercion in module definition: override 2011-04-22, v1.6.2, Fixed issue in  build process on Windows (Cygwin/MinGW) 2011-04-26, v1.7.0, Modular Sandbox API using Sandbox Builder and Plug-ins 2011-XX-XX, v1.8.0, ROADMAP: add animate() method to CSS API of Sandbox 2011-XX-XX, v1.9.0, ROADMAP: add foreach(), map(), reduce() in array API